 Succulents are a general name for any plant that has a swollen part that can hold excess water.
 This could occur in the leaves, stem, or even roots.
 Most commonly, people refer to succulents as plants with fleshy leaves, typically identified as types of Sedum, Sempervivium, Echeveria, Aeonium, and Crassula.
 Understanding that the word ‘succulents’ doesn’t refer to a type of plant, but instead describes its characteristics, will help when understanding how to care for them.Choosing Succulents

 As most of the plants commonly referred to as succulents are different families, the care instructions will differ for them.
 The best way to learn what they need to thrive is to read the tag that comes in the plant.
-I have often seed succulents sold at shops that don’t specialize in plants (like furniture or grocery stores).
-These will often not have proper labelling so you may not even know the name or care instructions for that plant.
+I have often seen succulents sold at shops that don’t specialize in plants (like furniture or grocery stores).
+These will usually not have proper labels so you may not even know the name or care instructions for that plant.
 In general, I buy my plants from reputable sources (garden centers, florists, farmer’s markets) as they will carry the healthiest selections.
 I have been known to pick up some scraggly, uncared for, unhealthy plants at various shops when they are on sale so I can quickly and inexpensively increase my supply.
 In general though, look for: